wareed1/enhanced-grpc-api-gateway-example/README.md

 ## grpcurl

 One other small addition is registration of the server for reflection.
 This addition allows you to interact with the GRPC server.
-Here is some example interaction to show you what you can do and see.
+Here is some example interactions to show you what you can do and see.

 ```
 $ grpcurl --insecure 192.168.0.141:9090 list